developermauricio/naturalconexion/wp-content/plugins/woo-checkout-field-editor-pro/readme.txt

 --------------------------------------------

 = Key Features =
-= ☞ Custom Checkout  field(s) =
+= ☞ Custom Checkout  Field(s) =
 Add additional fields to your Checkout page using the Checkout Manager plugin.
-You can add seven different types of checkout fields in your WooCommerce checkout page and collect more information from the end-user.
+You can add twenty different types of checkout fields in your WooCommerce checkout page and collect more information from the end-user.
 The various field types it supports include:

 	*	Text
+	*   Number
+	*   Hidden
 	*	Password
 	*	Email
 	*	Phone
+	*	Radio
+	*	Textarea
 	*	Select
+	*   Multi Select
+	*   Checkbox
+	*   Checkbox Group
+	*	Datetime local
+	*	Date
+	*	Month
+	*	Time
+	*	Week
+	*	URL
-	*	Textarea
+	*   Heading
-	*	Radio
+	*	Paragraph

-= ☞ Edit field(s) =
+= ☞ Edit Field(s) =
 Edit the custom fields as per the varying business requirements, including the default ones.

 = ☞ Delete Field(s) =